srueda99/docker-python/README.md

 - **DB_HOST**
 - **DB_USER**
 - **DB_PASSWORD**
-- **DB_SCHEMA**\
+- **DB_SCHEMA**

 ### Docker
-This app can be deployed in Docker using the `docker-compose.yml` file.
+This application can be deployed in Docker using the `docker-compose.yml` file.
 Before running the docker-compose, you will need to create a Docker volume for the MySQL container:
 - `docker volume create db-mysql`

 ### Kubernetes